lorien/grab/README.md

 ## Project Status

+Important notice: pycurl backend is dropped.
+The only network transport now is urllib3.

-The Grab project is being in a frozen state.
-It is highly unlikely there will be new features.
+The project is being in a slow refactoring stage.
+It might be possible there will no be new feaures.

-Possible things that might happen:
+Things that are going to happen (no estimation time):

 * Refactoring the source code while keeping most of external API unchanged
 * Fixing bugs